 It's 2050 And This Is How We Stopped Climate Change

-When NPR interviewed Congresswoman Alexandria Ocasio-Cortes in February about her Green New Deal, she said that her goal was bigger than just passing some new laws.
+When NPR interviewed Rep. Alexandria Ocasio-Cortez in February about her Green New Deal, she said that her goal was bigger than just passing some new laws.
 "What I hope we're able to do is rediscover the power of public imagination," she said.

 Well, we're unleashing our imagination and exploring a dream, a possible future in which we're bringing global warming to a halt.
 It's a world in which greenhouse emissions have ended.